alejandro-piguave/TinderCloneCompose/README.md

   <img src="https://github.com/alejandro-piguave/TinderCloneCompose/blob/master/screenshots/edit_profile_screen_dark.gif" width="250" />
 </p>

-Tinder clone application written using Jetpack Compose and Firebase.
+Tinder clone application written using Jetpack Compose and Firebase, following the MVVM architechture pattern with Kotlin coroutines.
-As for now the application is under construction.
-I will be updating it to integrate it with Firebase with the goal of making it fully functional as I did with its [SwiftUI counterpart](https://github.com/alejandro-piguave/TinderCloneSwiftUI).
-Only the "Edit Profile" section is yet to be completed.
-Specifically the connection with Firebase.
-Once that's finished the project will be considered finished.

 Note: The file "google-services.json" inside the "app" directory that is required for the project to work is missing.
 You will need to connect it to your own Firebase project.
 Disclaimer: All the images used for testing purposes are taken from thispersondoesnotexist.com